graduway/redis_app_join/README.md

 ### Querying 3rd party APIs

-When we query APIs (like [GitHub](https://api.github.com/users/dmitrypol)) we get back JSON.
-We might want to correlate this with data from different APIs or internal DBs.
-We can cache it in Redis while we are running the process and persist only what we need.
-Since these records are not ActiveModels we need to specify the `record_class` which will be part of the Redis key to ensure uniqueness.
+When you query APIs (like [GitHub](https://api.github.com/users/dmitrypol)) you get back JSON.
+You might want to correlate this with data from different APIs or internal DBs.
+You can cache it in Redis while you are running the process and persist only what you need.
+Since these records are not ActiveModels you need to specify the `record_class` which will be part of the Redis key to ensure uniqueness.

 ```ruby
 class DataDownloader